mansan1souleiman1ahmed/React-project/README.md

   .DS_Store

   package-lock.json

+  =>Inside the Repo run:

+  git rm -r --cached .

+ /!\ It will only remove the cached files inside your Repo.
+So you will be able to publish everything but the ignored files without deleting anything from your local Repo.

-### 10 When pushing on your github:
+### 10 When pushing your Repo on github:

  git add .
- git commit -m "Deploying a test page" --no-verify
+ git commit -m "Name of your commit" --no-verify

  /!\ Here you need to indicate to Eslint to not verify when pushing for the FIRST.
 So you don't add no-verify to your commit each you push).